alexandertodorovic/alexandertodorovic.github.io/about.markdown

 permalink: /about/
 ---

-I’m a Third Culture Kid, born and raised in southern Germany.
-I’ve been interested in computer programming since my teenage years.
-I studied computer science and earned my degree in 2001.
-Since then, I’ve been working as a professional software engineer and IT consultant.
+I’m a Third Culture Kid, born and raised in southern Germany, with a lifelong passion for computer programming that started in my teenage years.
+I went on to study computer science and earned my degree in 2001.
+Since then, I’ve been building my career as a professional software engineer and IT consultant.

 Outside of work, I’m passionate about Karate and Japanese culture.
 I practice Goju-Ryu Karate and am proud to hold a 3rd Dan black belt.
 Alongside that, I’ve been studying Japanese for years and have achieved Level N2 in the [Japanese-Language Proficiency Test (JLPT)](https://www.jlpt.jp/e/about/levelsummary.html), which allows me to engage with Japanese media and traditions on a deeper level.